 To kill the query that is running on thread 99, you would type the following:

-With MySQL versions 5.1.62 and 5.5.23, Amazon RDS provides a mechanism for you to skip an error on your Read Replicas if the error is causing your Read Replica to hang and the error doesn’t affect the integrity of your data.
+Amazon RDS provides a mechanism for you to skip an error on your Read Replicas if the error is causing your Read Replica to hang and the error doesn’t affect the integrity of your data.
 First connect to your MySQL database instance, then issue the appropriate commands as shown following.
 For more information, see Connecting to a DB Instance Running the MySQL Database Engine.

 To skip the error, you can issue the following command: